janfri/multi_exiftool/README.md

 if batch.execute
   puts 'ok'
 else
-  puts batch.errors
+  puts batch.messages.errors_and_warnings
 end

 # Functional approach

-errors = MultiExiftool.batch do
+messages = MultiExiftool.batch do
   Dir['*.jpg'].each_with_index do |filename, i|
     values = {creator: 'Jan Friedrich', copyright: 'Public Domain', comment: "This is file number #{i+1}."}
     write filename, values
   end
 end
-if errors.empty?
+if !messages.errors_or_warnings?
   puts 'ok'
 else
-  puts errors
+  puts messages.errors_and_warnings
 end

 # or alternative with block parameter as yielded Batch instance

-errors = MultiExiftool.batch do |batch|
+messages = MultiExiftool.batch do |batch|
   Dir['*.jpg'].each_with_index do |filename, i|
     values = {creator: 'Jan Friedrich', copyright: 'Public Domain', comment: "This is file number #{i+1}."}
     batch.write filename, values
   end
 end
-if errors.empty?
+if !messages.errors_or_warnings?
   puts 'ok'
 else
   puts errors